agusmafud/battleship/README.md

 - **Each player performs only one attack per turn**

 ## Computer attack algorithm
-For the computer's attack algorithm, a density map is determined that indicates for each space on the board the probability that it contains some player's ship.
+For the computer's attack algorithm, a density map is determined that indicates for each space on the board the probability of containing a player's ship.
 This is done by repeating this process for each remaining player ship:
 >  We start in the top left corner, and try placing it horizontally.
 If it fits, we increment a value for each cell it lays over as a 'possible location' in which there could a ship.
 Then we try sliding it over one square and repeating … and so on until we reach the end of the row.
 Then we move down a line and repeat.
 Next we repeat the exercise with the ship oriented vertically.